 Holy Name of Jesus Listed by cmdorganization Ransomware Group

 On May 17, 2026, the Holy Name of Jesus Catholic Community in Redlands, California, appeared on the leak site of the cmdorganization ransomware group.
-The parish, which serves more than 3,500 families across 14 cities in the East Valley and Banning Pass area, had internal files exfiltrated during a ransomware attack.
+The parish, which serves more than 3,500 families across 14 cities in the East Valley and Banning Pass area, is claimed to have had internal files exfiltrated during a ransomware attack.

 Public reporting indicates the cmdorganization group listed the parish on its leak site and claims to have stolen internal documents.
-The exact number of people whose information was exposed remains unknown.
+The exact number of people whose information may have been exposed remains unknown.
 Available details confirm the breach involved internal files rather than a specific customer database, but the types of personal data contained in those files have not been publicly detailed.

 The Holy Name of Jesus Catholic Community provides worship services, sacraments, youth programs, adult enrichment, and financial contribution records that typically include names, addresses, phone numbers, email addresses, and donation histories for thousands of families.